radekstepan/noted/README.md

 ## TODO

-- 13 A dashboard of "On this day..." results
+- 13 Fix the dashboard with on this day and tags.
--  8 Bookmarks that show up on the dashboard, update API to remap from tag to filename and truncate body
 -  8 Remove title and date line from text and either use the title or parse filename and convert (ive = I've, when stays lowercase etc.)
 -  8 Use CSS grid for displaying articles, rather than just 3-up, deal with page always having an even number of content
--  5 Cleanup all CSS after finishing dashboard work
 -  5 Set correct timezone from the request of the user
 -  5 Keep updating page title with query changes
 -  3 Move deep diff of previous and new search state into reducer